twarmboe/s3_accessibility/README.md

 - Turbo "Booyah!" as well as remapping "Booyah!"
 - Quick Super Jump To Base on Left Stick Press

-### Planned features (some may not be possible based on gtuner limitations)

-- A more expansive gyro modifier button (Gyro on, Gyro toggle, Native reset camera, reset camera pitch only, invert gyro) similar to Fortnite's gyro options
-- Expanded sensitivity options like acceleration
-- An option for regular horizontal+vertical stick *while* gyro is enabled (normally vertical stick is disabled while gyro is enabled)
-- Expanded joystick sensitivity curves for stick players

 ### Known issues

 - Flick Stick sweep is a bit crunchy with the Pro Controller (I think this is due to the slow polling rate)